Germany's financial contributions to the United Nations

 Additional obligatory and voluntary contributions

-In addition to our contributions to the UN regular budget and peacekeeping operations, Germany pays assessed contributions to the international criminal tribunals for the former Yugoslavia and Rwanda, as well as to UN specialized agencies and other UN institutions.
+In addition to our contributions to the UN’s regular budget and peacekeeping operations, Germany pays assessed contributions to the international criminal tribunals for the former Yugoslavia and Rwanda, as well as to UN specialised agencies and other UN institutions.
 Above and beyond these obligatory contributions, Germany makes considerable voluntary contributions to individual UN programmes.